sauravprakash72/current_website/content/publication/journal_hypfc/index.md

 ---
-title: "Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge"
+title: "Federated Classification in Hyperbolic Spaces via Secure Aggregation of Convex Hulls"
 # draft: true
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Sara Babakniya
-- Souvik Kundu
 - Saurav Prakash
+- Jin Sima
+- Chao Pan
-- Yue Niu
+- Eli Chien
-- Salman Avestimehr
+- Olgica Milenkovic

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-10-25"
+date: "2024-01-16"
 doi: ""

 # # Schedule page publish date (NOT publication's date).